ahadb/flat-file-cms/README.md

 **Website:** https://hexo.io/

-## Herbie
+## Herbie CMS

-Herbie is a simple, fast and highly customizable flat-file Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other human-readable text files.
+Herbie CMS is a simple, fast and highly customizable flat-file Content Management System powered by PHP, Twig, Markdown, Textile, reStructuredText and other human-readable text files.
 Create small but fully functional websites or blogs in no time and with little effort.

 **Technology:** PHP